dataclass-mapper/dataclass-mapper/docs/features.rst

 Here we added a decorator `@mapper_from(OrderItem)` to the `Item` class.
 That defines a mapper from `OrderItem` instances to `Order` instances.
-The order of the mapping parameters is the same, it's `{"target_field": "source_field"}.
+The order of the mapping parameters is the same, it's `{"target_field": "source_field"}`, only difference is that the target class is now the class that is decorated.

 .. note::
    It's also possible to add multiple decorators to one dataclass.